-Search Engine Result Page or SERP in short is a listing that search engines display as a result of your keyword search.
-This listing may include: websites, blogs posts, latest news, youtube videos, reviews, wikipedia articles, plus many other things.
+Search Engine Result Page or SERP, in short, is a listing that search engines display as a result of your keyword search.
+This listing may include websites, blog posts, latest news, youtube videos, reviews, Wikipedia articles, plus many other things.
 It also includes Google Ads relative to your search.

-Usually, the most relevant and/or the newest articles are displayed first.
+Usually, the most relevant and the newest articles are displayed first.

-If you know that your business can’t wait for so long and your website must appear on a first page of search results right away, you should look into Pay-Per-Click advertising on Google and Bing.
+If you know that your business can't wait for so long and your website must appear on the first page of search results right away, you should look into Pay-Per-Click advertising on Google and Bing..

 Search engines are very slow.
 It often takes two or three weeks for search engines to index a recently created website.

 Even after the Home page appears in the search results, other pages will appear later.
-The website position fluctuates all the time - people create new websites, Google is testing the new algorithms, Internet users create new ways of using search engines, your competitors optimize their websites for search engines, trends are changing, the economy is changing, etc..
+The website position fluctuates all the time.

 Sometimes it takes close to a year until you can see the benefits of optimizing every page for search engines.
-In our experience, after 12 months the website should start generating new business leads.
-If your website doesn't generate new business leads after 12 months, then something is wrong with the website.
-Send us an e-mail and we can recommend you what kinds of changes are needed.
+In our experience, after 12 months, the website should start generating new business leads.
+If your website doesn't create new business leads after 12 months, then something is wrong with the site.
+Send us an e-mail, and we can recommend to you what kinds of changes are needed.

 Personalized Search Results.
 This Google blog post explains how personalized search work, and how 180 days of search activity linked to an anonymous cookie in your browser affect your search results.
 Nothing really changed since this article was created.
-Search Engines became more sophisticated, but other then that you can expect personalized search results on any computer you use.
+Search Engines became more sophisticated, but other than that, you can expect personalized search results on any computer you use.

 DigitalMosaics.net is specializing in web design, web development, and search engine optimization.